Table of contents

 - Tomlinson: Another standard-sized thornless variety.

-- Variegata: Cream to yellow variegation
+- Variegata: Cream to yellow variegation.

-Natal Plum Care
+Growing Natal Plum

 You should plant your seedling in soil that drains well.
 Indeed this plant is known to grow well in sandy soil.